AsuweRich/S.E_Bounty/alx-low_level_programming/0x1E-search_algorithms/README.md

 mandatory

-Score: 0.00% (Checks completed: 0.00%)

-Write a function that searches for a value in a sorted array of integers using the [Binary search algorithm](https://alx-intranet.hbtn.io/rltoken/SnveFJhSDE7o8bEx-kGGpA "Binary search algorithm")
+Write a function that searches for a value in a sorted array of integers using the [Binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm "Binary search algorithm")

 -   Prototype : `int binary_search(int *array, size_t size, int value);`
 -   Where `array` is a pointer to the first element of the array to search in